 It makes good common sense to conserve existing resources – to manage and protect existing trees that may have been browsed down to a stump at ground level, to give them a chance to sprout again to above browsing level, and to protect naturally regenerating seedlings from over-browsing, over-zealous fuel wood collecting, and fire.

-In the photo above, there are still opportunities to increase ground cover with more grasses, as well as nitrogen-fixing leguminous groundcovers, and other groundcovers such as those in the Cucurbitaceae, Asteraceae and Convolvulaceae families, plus perhaps Portulaca oleraceae (see photo below).
-These could be established with planned grazing and the Animal Improved Dung treatment.
+In the photo above, there are still opportunities to increase ground cover with more grasses, as well as nitrogen-fixing leguminous groundcovers, and other groundcovers such as those in the Cucurbitaceae, Asteraceae and Convolvulaceae families, plus perhaps Portulaca oleraceae (see photo further down this page) and other succolents.
+These could be established with planned grazing and the ADS.

 A quote on the importance of perennial tussock grasses: “…grass tussocks produce biomass, some of which forms litter which protects the soil surface and contributes to soil organic matter and soil structure.
 This enables rainfall to be trapped increasing water infiltration (giving more water for more plant growth) and limiting soil erosion (more nutrients for more growth).
 In this way the accumulation of biomass ensures that the productive capacity of the ecosystem and the existence of the grasses and their dependent organisms is maintained.
 Biomass can therefore be viewed as a form of ‘biophysical capital’.”
 (McIntyre et al, 2002).